 Eligible borrowing includes annual law school education loans certified by HLS Student Financial Services, up to the approved student financial aid budget minus the calculated LIPP Student Contribution and any HLS Grant assistance.
 Borrowing done to replace assessed parent resources is eligible for LIPP assistance.
-In addition, up to $2,000 in borrowing for purchasing a computer (when done through the computer reimbursement/cash advance process) and up to $10,000 in borrowing for bar-related expenses are LIPP eligible.
+In addition, up to $2,000 in borrowing for purchasing a computer (when done through the computer loan request process) and up to $10,000 in borrowing for bar-related expenses are LIPP eligible.
 Up to $30,000 of combined undergraduate debt and debt incurred while pursuing an eligible joint degree with another Harvard graduate school is also eligible for LIPP coverage.

 LIPP Eligible Borrowing

 Student Financial Services calculates a student contribution based on income and assets each year that you are a student to determine eligibility for need-based HLS Grant aid, and a separate LIPP Student contribution to determine the eligibility of loans for LIPP coverage.
 For students who worked a full year or more after completing an undergraduate degree and prior to entering HLS, we protect (exclude) $8,000 of assets for each full year (consecutive 12 months) worked when calculating the LIPP Student Contribution.
 Borrowing done to replace non-protected assets and any student contribution from income continues to be ineligible for LIPP assistance.